NuGet/NuGetDocs/site/Docs/Creating-Packages/Creating-Localized-Packages.markdown

 If a developer installs this full set of packages, the same fully localized experience will be accomplished as the Single Package Approach.
 The satellite assemblies and localized IntelliSense will be utilized.

+### Benefits and Disadvantages to the Single Package Approach

 The satellite package approach offers the following benefits:

 1. **Package Size**.
 The runtime package is kept trim, and package consumers can opt into pulling down the additional localized bits.